MicrosoftDocs/security/ransomware/protect-against-ransomware-phase3.md

 ---

-# Phase 3: Make it hard for ransomware cybercriminals to get in
+# Protect against ransomware step 3: Make it hard for ransomware cybercriminals to get in

 In this phase, you make the attackers work a lot harder to get into your on-premises or cloud systems by gradually removing the risks at the points of entry.